Information About Requesting Review of an Administrative Law Judge's Hearing Decision

 - You and your representative, if any, should request copies of hearing recordings and exhibits only if you really need them for your appeal.

-- We ask that you not make automatic, multiple requests for the status of your request for review.
-You can verify that the Appeals Council has received the request through your local Social Security office, local hearing office or by calling our Congressional and Public Affairs Branch at 703-605-8000 and toll free at 1-877-670-2722.
+- We ask that you not make automatic or multiple requests for the status of your request for review.
+You can verify that the Appeals Council has received the request through your local Social Security office, local hearing office, or by calling our Congressional and Public Affairs Branch at 703-605-8000 and toll free at 1-877-670-2722.

 You may want a lawyer, friend, or other qualified person to represent you.
 The people at the Social Security office can help you if you have trouble finding a representative or if you cannot afford one.
 If you decide to have a representative, you need to tell us by filling out a special form, available at any Social Security office.
 You can also get this form by following the link below.